bytedance/piano_transcription/README.md

 Piano transcription is the task to transcribe piano recordings to MIDI.
 That is, transcribe waveform to symbolic music notes.
 This codebase contains PyTorch implementation of 1.
 Inference a piano audio recording to MIDI using pretrained model; 2.
 Training a piano transcription system.

 This codebase is the implementation of [1]: "High resolution piano transcription by regressing onset and offset time stamps".
+Both of piano notes and piano pedals are transcribed.
 First, audio recordings are split into 10-second audio segments.
 Then log mel spectrogram is used as feature.
 The targets for training includes onset regression, offset regression, framewise classification and velocity regression.
 CNN + BiGRU is used to build the piano transcription system.
+We have used this piano transcription system to build a GiantMIDI-Piano dataset [2].
+See demos here: https://www.youtube.com/watch?v=5U-WL0QvKCg

 ## Inference using pretrained model
 This allows users to transcribe an audio recording using a pretrained model.
 First, install dependencies in requirements.txt